AmeliaES/AmeliaES/README.md

-I'm currently finishing a PhD in Translational Neuroscience funded by the Wellcome Trust at the University of Edinburgh, Scotland.

-I have recently started a post-doc job with Prof Andrew McIntosh working on the AMBER (Antidepressant Medications: Biology, Exposure & Response) project.
+I am a Post-Doctoral Research Fellow with Prof Andrew McIntosh working on the AMBER (Antidepressant Medications: Biology, Exposure & Response) project.
 This is a project investigating the causal mechanisms of antidepressant exposure and response.

+I previously completed a PhD in Translational Neuroscience at the University of Edinburgh, Scotland.

 Please see [my website](https://ameliaes.github.io) for more information about my work and coding projects.